rancher/backup-restore-operator/README.md

 ## Description

-The Backup and Restore Operator provides ability to back up and restore the Rancher application running on any Kubernetes cluster.
+The Backup and Restore Operator provides the ability to back up and restore the Rancher application running on any Kubernetes cluster.

-### Use-Cases
+### Use Cases
-- Backing up Rancher before Rancher upgrades and restoring after a failed one.
+- Performing a backup before upgrading Rancher and restoring after a failed upgrade.
-- Restoring your *Rancher application* to a new cluster in a DR scenario.
+- Restoring your *Rancher application* to a new cluster in a disaster recovery scenario.
-- Migrating your *Rancher application* between K8S distributions (of the same version).
+- Migrating your *Rancher application* between Kubernetes distributions of the same version.
 - (Optional) Storing and restoring backups using [Kubernetes Encryption at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).

 What the Backup Restore Operator is not:
 - A downstream cluster snapshot tool,
-- A replacement for ETCD cluster backups,
+- A replacement for Etcd cluster backups,
 - Configured to back up user-created resources on the Rancher cluster.

 ### Branches and Releases

-*  the tag `v5.x.x` is cut from the `release/v5.0` branch for Rancher v2.9.x line
+*  the tag `v5.x.x` is cut from the `release/v5.0` branch for the Rancher v2.9.x line
-*  the tag `v4.x.x` is cut from the `release/v4.0` branch for Rancher v2.8.x line
+*  the tag `v4.x.x` is cut from the `release/v4.0` branch for the Rancher v2.8.x line
-*  the tag `v3.x.x` is cut from the `release/v3.0` branch for Rancher v2.7.x line
+*  the tag `v3.x.x` is cut from the `release/v3.0` branch for the Rancher v2.7.x line
 ----

 ## Quickstart